scharlton2/solver_dev_manual/source/06/03/cg_iric_read_grid_functionaltimesize_f.rst

 cg_iric_read_grid_functionaltimesize_f
 ======================================

--  Reads the number of values of dimension “Time” for functional grid
+-  Reads the number of values of dimension "Time" for functional grid

 Format
 ------